-Insulin is a hormone produced by the pancreas to help our body utilize sugar and other starches.
-In diabetes, blood glucose (BG) levels are high because of absence of insulin production (type 1 diabetes) or deficiency of insulin plus insulin resistance (type 2 diabetes).
-Diabetes is managed by dietary changes, increase in activity level and medications including insulin.
-Depending on the type of diabetes, severity of diabetes and certain other conditions which may coexist, insulin therapy is needed in many patients with diabetes.
-The goal is to keep BG levels in the normal range (80 to 180 mg/dL; depending on time of the day and fasting versus fed state).
+Insulin is a hormone produced by the pancreas and released into the blood.
+Insulin helps our body utilize sugar and other starches.
+In diabetes, blood glucose (BG) levels are high because of the absence of insulin production (type 1 diabetes) or a relative deficiency of insulin plus insulin resistance (type 2 diabetes).
+Diabetes is managed by dietary changes, an increase in activity level, and medications including insulin.
+Depending on the type of diabetes, severity of diabetes, and certain other conditions which may coexist, insulin therapy is needed in many patients with diabetes.
+The goal is to keep BG levels in the normal range which reduces the risk of developing long-term complications of diabetes.

 - You have skipped or delayed meal

 - You have increased activity, compared to your normal activity

 - You had consumed alcohol, without eating enough food

 Hypoglycemia is very uncommon in patients without diabetes.
 Potential causes of nondiabetic hypoglycemia include reactive hypoglycemia (which may occur in individuals who have prediabetes or are at risk of developing type 2 diabetes), alimentary hypoglycemia (which may occur in patients who have undergone bariatric surgery) or insulinoma (very rare and usually benign tumors composed of β cells in the pancreas – the cells which normally make insulin)

 If your blood glucose is too low, you may feel one or more of the following symptoms: